 Drone photos are not acceptable here.

-Digital images must be uploaded in JPG format, with a resolution at least 10 megapixel and not exceed 2 MB per file.
+Digital images must be uploaded in JPG format and not exceed 5 MB per file.

 The means of taking the photo is not defined, all devices that ensure sufficient quality of images are eligible.